-We'll continue the tradition this year of having Charley give a "Chat on the Pavilion" on Friday night after the skippers meeting.
+We'll continue the tradition this year of having Charley give a "Fireside Chat" on Friday night after the skippers meeting.
 On Saturday, we'll head out into the protected waters of northern Tampa Bay for a fun regatta.
 Then, we'll be hosting a post-regatta party back at Davis Island Yacht Club.

 CLICK HERE TO REGISTER for the one sailing event of the year that you can't miss!

 "The Davis Island Yacht Club is proud to partner with Charley Morgan to create an exciting event around the long-running Morgan Invasion,” said DIYC Commodore Bob Crawford.
 “Everyone knows the great work done by Hospice and how important it is to Tampa Bay.
 We are dedicated to supporting this great cause and making this a ‘can't miss’ event on the Tampa Bay sailing calendar.”

 The transformed Tampa Bay Hospice Cup first took place in 2013 and was put together after Morgan Invasion organizers approached DIYC with the idea, said Hospice Cup regatta steering committee chairman and DIYC member Kevin Fouche.
 They wanted to expand the popular Morgan regatta, which has benefited Suncoast Hospice since the Invasion’s 25th anniversary in 2010.
 The 2014 event was even more well-received with 77 boats signing up to be part of the festivities.

 The Hospice Cup steering committee is comprised of representatives from the Davis Island Yacht Club, the Morgan Invasion, West Florida Yacht Racing Association and the Bay Area Hospice organizations.
 Charley Morgan, who is serving on the committee, is enthusiastic about the new format.